All Nippon Kyudo Federation: History

 Following the end of World War II, the All Nippon Kyudo Federation formed in 1949.
-Up until that point, there had been a ban on martial arts under Japan's by the Allied occupation forces, and the ANKF worked to get public kyudo practice restarted.
+Up until that point, there had been a ban on martial arts under Japan by the Allied occupation forces, and the ANKF worked to get public kyudo practice restarted.
 As part of this, one of its initial goals was to produce a manual to establish a standardised style.
 This manual, The Kyudo Kyohon, includes various forms, techniques, terminology and even details on how to conduct a tournament.

 The ANKF standardised the basic etiquette and shooting technique for kyudo after the war, drawing on a number of different styles, including the Ogasawara-ryū, Heki-ryū, and Honda-ry ū.
 The idea was that these standardised shooting forms could be practiced by anyone, so there wouldn't be any more big disputes between the practitioners.
 There are two options for raising the yumi before drawing, the raising along the centerline of the body (shо̄men uchiokoshi) and raising diagonally off to the side (shamen uchiokoshi).